zyni2001/ARGS/README.md

 # ARGS Node Classification (GCN) on Cora, Citeseer Datasets under PGD attack

-This repository contains the implementation of ARGS Node Classification using GCN on Cora, Citeseer datasets under PGD attack.
+This repository contains the implementation of ARGS for generating ARGLT for Node Classification on Cora, Citeseer datasets under PGD attack using GCN.

 ## Table of Contents
 1. [Installation](#installation)